ulysseskan/techwriting/dockerfiles-vs-buildpacks-vs-nixpacks.md

 <p align="center">
   <img src="https://github.com/ulysseskan/techwriting/assets/71786368/416d04ad-38d0-459f-93d8-7947c16c232e" />
   <br>
-How Nixpacks works: Detect language > Plan > Generate Dockerfile > Build, as drawn by [Romaric Philogène](https://www.qovery.com/blog/my-feedback-about-nixpacks-an-alternative-to-buildpacks)
+How Nixpacks works: Detect language > Plan > Generate Dockerfile > Build, as drawn by <a href="https://www.qovery.com/blog/my-feedback-about-nixpacks-an-alternative-to-buildpacks">Romaric Philogène</a>
 </p>

 Nixpacks is both simpler and more transparent than buildpacks.
 You can audit the plan it creates before you build: